Local Host Cache

 Sites with multiple Controllers

-Among its other tasks, the CSS routinely provides the High Availability Service with information about all Controllers in the zone.
-(If your deployment does not contain multiple zones, this action affects all Controllers in the Site.)
-Having that information, each High Availability Service knows about all peer High Availability Services.
+Among its other tasks, the CSS routinely provides the secondary broker with information about all Controllers in the zone.
+(If your deployment does not contain multiple zones, this action affects all Controllers in the site.)
+Having that information, each secondary broker knows about all peer secondary brokers running on other Controllers in the zone.

-The High Availability Services communicate with each other on a separate channel.
-They use an alphabetical list of FQDN names of the machines they’re running on to determine (elect) which High Availability Service will be in charge of brokering operations in the zone if an outage occurs.
-During the outage, all VDAs re-register with the elected High Availability Service.
-The non-elected High Availability Services in the zone will actively reject incoming connection and VDA registration requests.
+The secondary brokers communicate with each other on a separate channel.
+Those brokers use an alphabetical list of FQDN names of the machines they’re running on to determine (elect) which secondary broker will be broker operations in the zone if an outage occurs.
+During the outage, all VDAs register with the elected secondary broker.
+The non-elected secondary brokers in the zone actively reject incoming connection and VDA registration requests.

-If an elected High Availability Service fails during an outage, another High Availability Service is elected to take over, and VDAs will re-register with the newly-elected High Availability Service.
+If an elected secondary broker fails during an outage, another secondary broker is elected to take over, and VDAs register with the newly elected secondary broker.

 During an outage, if a Controller is restarted:

-- If that Controller is not the elected primary broker, the restart has no impact.
+- If that Controller is not the elected broker, the restart has no impact.

-- If that Controller is the elected primary broker, a different Controller is elected, causing VDAs to re-register.
-After the restarted Controller powers on, it automatically takes over brokering, which causes VDAs to re-register again.
-In this scenario, performance may be affected during the re-registrations.
+- If that Controller is the elected broker, a different Controller is elected, causing VDAs to register.
+After the restarted Controller powers on, it automatically takes over brokering, which causes VDAs to register again.
+In this scenario, performance can be affected during the registrations.

 What is unavailable during an outage, and other differences